amarantha-k/cbas/_drafts/3_query.md

     	"uid": 2
     } ]

-Note that a subquery, like a top-level `SELECT` statment, always returns a collection -- regardless of where within a query the subquery occurs -- and again, its result is never automatically cast into a scalar.
+Note that a subquery, like a top-level `SELECT` statement, always returns a collection - regardless of where within a query the subquery occurs - and again the result is never automatically cast into a scalar.

 ## <a id="Vs_SQL-92">SQL++ vs. SQL-92</a>
 The following matrix is a quick "SQL-92 compatibility cheat sheet" for SQL++.